Refrezsh/strapi-query-builder/README.md

 This util can be used without type, with type, and in strict typing mode.
 Strict type is defined by the presence of an `id` attribute in the type.

-For example, this one will display autocompletion for filtering, sorting, and population, but will not strictly require right keys.
+For example, this one will display autocompletion for filtering, sorting, and populate, but will not strictly require right keys.

 ```ts
 type Entity = {